The practice What's different The foundation Pricing Download on the App Store →

 They treat you like a machine

 Habit trackers optimize for the checkmark, not the character.
-When you break a streak — because life happened — you feel shame instead of growth.
-You abandon the habit entirely, proving the motivation was never rooted in who you are.
-It was rooted in a number.
+Break a streak — because life happened — and you feel shame instead of growth.
+Then you abandon the habit, proving the motivation was rooted in a number, not in who you are.

 02